Personal Property Administrator

 This recruitment may be used to fill any vacancies in this classification for up to one year.

-The successful candidate, at a minimum, will demonstrate skill or ability to:
+SCOPE OF JOB DUTIES: The successful candidate, at a minimum, will demonstrate skill or ability to:

 - Provide excellent customer service, day-to-day program policy direction, and ensure program compliance with policies and procedures.